 Hosta in full sun and color changes

 There are many varieties of hosta and each have unique characteristics of color, shape, size etc. Some have leaves that naturally change color as the season progresses.
 Some change color depending on the amount of light they receive.
-You can take advantage of the color variations depending on where you place them in your garden.
+Some naturally change as they age.
+You can take advantage of color variations depending on where you place them in your garden.

 For example below, variety Francee gets morning sun, then is protected by surrounding pines as the sun peaks.
 This limited sun exposure brings out the yellow highlights in the leaves but doesn’t burn them.
 The yellow provides contrast with the blue pine next to it.